Touch-focused facial

 Choose Facial Massage and your preferred duration (60 or 90 minutes) in the booking flow.

-Facial massage in Honolulu, certified cupping, reflexology, lymphatic drainage, and hands-on massage for Oahu clients at Skin Alchemy HI.
+Facial massage in Honolulu, cupping, gua sha, reflexology, lymphatic drainage, and hands-on massage for Oahu clients at Skin Alchemy HI.